dylanwulf/AI-Project-1/README.txt

 To build this program, simply run the following command
 javac MapSolver.java
 The Java compiler should automatically compile all the other files as required.
-A warning will appear about unchecked or unsafe operations; this can be ignored.

 Running:
 This program is run using a command like this